 Do you want to be a front end developer or a back end developer?
 Understanding your career goals at the end of a coding bootcamp can make it easier to narrow down which school is best for you.
-But this can be a tricky task if you aren’t familiar with these terms.
+This can be a tricky task if you aren’t familiar with these terms – but no need to worry now that you have this guide.
 Let’s dig into the difference between front end web development and back end development: which programming languages you’ll learn, which coding schools teach them, and what to expect from a career as a back end or front end web developer!

 There are various job positions for front end developers.
 It’s important to remember that while one title may require specific duties at one company; it may mean something completely different at another, so it is always best to have a clear understanding of what that specific role entails.
 Search for the following job titles during your job hunt: